AICP Student Project Awards

 - (Optional) Additional letters from agencies, organizations, or companies connected with the project.

 Folder 1 — Image files (call this folder Images)

 Include 5-6 separate image files that characterize this entry.
 Provide 1) a caption that provides context and shows the entry's positive results or intended results, and 2) photo credit details.
 All images must be digital, copyright-free images and conform to the digital image requirements appearing elsewhere on this webpage.

-Web-based report — If the final report was created in a web format, include the URL for viewing by the AICP Awards Jury.
-The URL must be active between the submission date and April 2012.
+The URL must be active between the submission date and April 2017.
 If an entry is selected for an award, a permanent link should be established for linking from the AICP Student Project Award recognition webpage.

-Reviews of the implementation effort, analysis of the results, newspaper clippings, editorials, etc. (call this file: MIS[number].[filetype])
+Reviews of the implementation effort, analysis of the results, newspaper clippings, editorials, promotional materials, etc.

 Selection and Notification

-Award winners will be notified as soon as they have been determined.
+Award winners will be notified as soon as they have been determined (anticipated in February 2017).
 A list of award winners will be sent to the contact at each school.

 Director of Emerging Professionals